oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/floating_point_pragmas/README.md

 On the main report page, scroll down to the section titled "Estimated Resource Usage".
 Each kernel name represents the pragma usage. e.g., `ContractFastKernel` sets the `fp contract(fast|off)` pragma to `fast` mode.
 You can verify that the number of ALMs used for kernels with `fp contract(fast)` or `fp reassociate(on)` is fewer than the kernels with `fp contract(off)` or `fp reassociate(off)` respectively.

+In the "Loop Analysis" section under the tab titled "Throughput Analysis", there is a panel on the left containing all the kernels. the loop information of each kernel can be seen by expanding them.
+You can verify that the latencies for kernels with `fp contract(fast)` or `fp reassociate(on)` are smaller than those of the kernels with `fp contract(off)` or `fp reassociate(off)` respectively.

 ## Running the Sample

 1. Run the sample on the FPGA emulator (the kernel executes on the CPU):